 The Risks of Fixed Annuities

-Apart from the risk that the insurance company issuing an annuity could fail – which is an admittedly very small risk – there other risks that are inherent in fixed annuities.
+Apart from the risk that the insurance company issuing an annuity could fail – which is an admittedly very small risk – there are other risks that are inherent in fixed annuities.

 Even if you don’t intend to surrender the annuity within the time in which the surrender charge applies, you can never know that for certain.
 Life has a way of throwing curveballs, and you could be stuck paying the surrender charge at a very inconvenient time.

-Early withdrawal penalty.
 As we discussed earlier, in addition to the surrender charge, if you liquidate your annuity contract before you turn 59 1/2, you’ll be subject to the 10% early withdrawal penalty imposed by the IRS.
 This is due to the fact that the interest income on your annuity accumulates on a tax-deferred basis.

-Interest rate returns are for a limited time period.
-Interest on fixed annuities typically last no more than a few years.
+Interest on fixed annuities typically lasts no more than a few years.
 For example, you may get a high initial rate that will be effective for one year, after which the rate will be considerably lower for the balance of the term.
-It might be, say, 5% in the first year, and then drop down to 2% for the next four years.
+It might be, say, 5% in the first year and then drop down to 2% for the next four years.

-Whatever the interest rate return is on a fixed annuity is, it will remain constant for the full term.
+Whatever the interest rate return on a fixed annuity is, it will remain constant for the full term.
 But given that inflation decreases purchasing power virtually every year, you may find that the interest income you are receiving on your annuity, once you begin taking withdrawals, will not keep pace with inflation.

-This can happen once the annuity reaches maturity, and begins making distributions.
+This can happen once the annuity reaches maturity and begins making distributions.
 The insurance company will make payments for the rest of your life – whether that’s one year or 30.
 Whatever is remaining in the annuity at that time will become the property of the insurance company.
 That means it will not be available to be passed on to your heirs.
 It is strictly a living benefit investment plan.

 Are They Good for You?

-In a weighing out the benefits and risks of fixed annuities, how can you know if they are a good investment for you?
+In weighing out the benefits and risks of fixed annuities, how can you know if they are a good investment for you?
 They can work if you want some or all of the following financial arrangements:

 If you’re looking for a safe alternative investment for part of your portfolio, fixed annuities can be a solid diversification.
 They provide a fixed rate of return, steady income, and a guaranteed principal value.

 Over the past few years, returns on CDs have hovered just above zero.
 On longer-term CDs, such as five years, it’s hard to get much more than 2%.
 You can do better than that with fixed annuities, and that’s one of the major reasons why people invest in them over CDs.

 Fixed annuities, or any annuities for that matter, are certainly not for everyone.
 But if you like the benefits they provide – and you’re comfortable with the risks that come with them – you should take a serious look at investing in one.
 It could turn out to be the exact investment product for your needs.